randosrandom/Space4AI/README.md

   - *terminal_stream*: set to true if you want to have the messages printed on the terminal, false otherwise.

   - *file_stream*: set to true if you want to have logger messages saved to file.
-Note that this will automatically create a folder named ```logs``` in the same location of the executable.
+A folder named ```logs``` will be automatically created in the same location of the executable.

 In the config folder, there is an input file called ```config_dt_solver.json``` which you can modify (or you can create a new one from scratch).